front-end-intermediate/session-12-react-pirates/readme.md

 }
 ```

+Note the path and the object.

 ```
 componentWillUmount(){
   base.removeBinding(this.ref)
 }
 ```

-Load pirates and examine the Firebase HTML5 websockets
+Load pirates and examine the Firebase HTML5 websockets.

 To delete a pirate we need to accomodate Firebase: